shihuade/Conformance-Test-Openh264/README.md

 how to use
 ----------

--  SGE system based test
-   each test YUV as single job and will be asigned to different host
+-  SGE system based test----each test YUV as single job and will be asigned to different host

         1. change your test configure by editing file CaseConfigure/case_XXX.cfg;